AnuragBorisa/HandsONFD/README.md

 ## Overview

-StackForge provides a structured approach to mastering full-stack development by solving real-world problems.
+HandsONFD provides a structured approach to mastering full-stack development by solving real-world problems.
 Each challenge emphasizes clean code, testing, documentation, and performance considerations, culminating in a professional portfolio of completed projects.

 ---